Avalanche transceiver: Digital

 Digital transceivers take the strength of the signal and the emitted dipole flux pattern and compute distance and direction to the buried transceiver.
 In order to calculate the emitted dipole flux pattern, a digital transceiver must have at least two antennas, although most modern transceivers have three.
 The digital beacons will then indicate the direction to the victim's beacon as an arrow on the display, and provide audio cues such as varying pitch or frequency.
 Most low- to mid-range beacons have a segmented arrow capable of pointing in five to eight forward directions only, displaying a 'U-Turn' indicator if the user is traveling away from the victim.
-Higher end beacons such as the Mammut® Pulse Barryvox and Arva® Link are equipped with a digital compass and free-flowing arrow, facilitating more exact direction finding, even rotating to maintain direction between pulses of the transmitting beacon (a feature that is impossible without a digital compass or sophisticated accelerometer).
+Higher end beacons are equipped with a digital compass and free-flowing arrow, facilitating more exact direction finding.
 In addition, many higher end beacons can point to victims 360°, including behind the user if the user is moving in the wrong direction.
 Many digital beacons are also capable of being used in analog mode for more advanced rescuers, or to enhance reception range.